God's Plan (song): Release

+Critical reception

+Talking about the song, Noisey said, "This is a good song that I've heard Drake do about 600 different versions of [...]
+I want to hear something different from Drake for a change, and this is definitely not what I would have hoped for."
+Maeve McDermott of USA Today called the song "middling".

+Def Leppard’s Joe Elliott said of the song, "Where's the hook?
+Where's the hook, dude?
+You know what it reminds me of, it reminds me of an updated version of Richie Havens or something like that.
+But Richie would sit on a stool, play the guitar, sing and sweat and make more of an effort to perform and put melody and heart and soul into it."

+Tom Ewing of Freaky Trigger named it the third worst UK number-one hit of 2018, opining that "when Drake has a tedious backing track he really does sound like the most boring rapper there’s ever been.
+You could spend years – collectively, the world did – looking for a hook in this."

 Commercial performance

 In the United States, "God's Plan" debuted at number one on the Billboard Hot 100 on the chart dated February 3, 2018, becoming Drake's fourth Hot 100 number-one song.
 It achieved 82.4 million streams and 127,000 downloads in the country, in the week ending January 25.
 "God's Plan" held steady at number one for its second week on the chart, gaining 83.3 million streams.
 In the end of February "God's Plan" became the second song in the Hot 100's history to achieve more than 100 million weekly streams.
 The single topped the Hot 100 for 11 weeks, becoming the 24th song in the history of the chart to do so.
 It was later unseated on the issue date April 21, 2018 by Drake's follow-up single "Nice for What".
 The song is also the fourth to have spent at least its first eleven weeks on the chart at number one, and the first since "One Sweet Day" in 1996.
 "God's Plan" ultimately spent 26 weeks in the top ten and left the chart after 36 weeks.
 The single would go on to top the Billboard Hot 100 Year–End chart.
 It became the most-streamed song of 2018 in the United States, with 1,565,711,000 on-demand streams (918.87 million audio and 647.84 video).
 It was also the second best-selling digital song of 2018 with 1,056,000 copies sold, behind Ed Sheeran's "Perfect".